dcl-2018-01/curriculum/docs/tidy-eval.md

 At some point during the quarter, you may have noticed that you were copy-and-pasting the same dplyr snippets again and again.
 You then might have remembered it’s a bad idea to have more than three copies of the same code and tried to create a function.
-Unfortunately if you tried, you would have failed because dplyr verbs work a little differently to most other R functions.
-In this reading, you’ll learn exactly what makes dplyr verbs different, and a new set of techniques so that you can program with them.
-The techniques, in total, are known as tidy evaluation, and are used throughout the tidyverse.
+Unfortunately if you tried this, you would have failed because dplyr verbs work a little differently to most other R functions.
+In this reading, you’ll learn exactly what makes dplyr verbs different, and a new set of techniques that allow you to wrap them in functions.
+The underlying idea that makes this possible is **tidy evaluation**, and is used throughout the tidyverse.

 ## Quoted arguments